Call now in confidence immediate help & advice 24/7

 If you find yourself needing to use larger amounts of cannabis to achieve the same effects, prioritising cannabis use over other responsibilities and experiencing mental health problems such as anxiety and hallucinations, you will likely benefit from cannabis rehab.

-As cannabis is not physically addictive, rehab for this substance is primarily focused on counselling and psychological treatment such as cognitive behavioural therapy and motivational interviewing.
+As cannabis is not physically addictive, drug and alcohol rehab treatment for this substance is primarily focused on counselling and psychological treatment such as cognitive behavioural therapy and motivational interviewing.

-As a result, it is unlikely that you will experience any physical withdrawal symptoms but the psychological side effects can be difficult to deal with.
+As a result, it is unlikely that you will experience any physical withdrawal symptoms but the psychological side effects can be difficult to deal with outside of drug and alcohol rehab in Plymouth.

 These may include: